TalTech-HPC-Centre/taltech-hpc-docs/docs/software/wam.md

 ### Starting calculations

-If job is small it can be run as an interactive session:
+If the job is small, it can be run as an interactive session:

 ```bash
 srun -t 2:0:0 --pty bash
 ```

-If calculation is long or needs several cores, it is better to gather all needed commands in one [wam.slurm](/software/attachments/wam.slurm) batch script and submit it by command:
+If the calculation is long or needs several cores, it is better to gather all needed commands in one [wam.slurm](/software/attachments/wam.slurm) batch script and submit it with the command:

 ```bash
 sbatch wam.slurm